willshu/MyFeedback/README.md

 **UI features**
 ![screenshot](src/images/screenshot.png)

 UI code is located in [the src folder](src/).
-When the UI is loaded in the browser (client requirements: Chrome browser, [Metamask extension](https://metamask.io/)), [app.js](src/js/app.js) will load the current wallet address, and check it against the owner as well as a list of accounts that have already reviewed.
+When the UI is loaded in the browser, [app.js](src/js/app.js) will load the current wallet address, and check it against the owner as well as a list of accounts that have already reviewed.
 If the address is neither, the app will load the above UI.
 Once a review has been submitted, or if the account is the owner, then the form will not display.